skpanagiotis/LAB-SEIP/seip2019/JavaAnalyzer/README.md

 ## Description

-**2nd Assignment** includes a program that takes a java file and counts the lines of java code, the number of classes and the number of methods.
+**2nd Assignment** includes a program that takes a java file and counts the lines of java code, the number of classes and the number of methods and save the metrics in a csv file.

 ### Getting Started